andrewmcdan/DTOS/README.md

 The LoRa module is supplied by Adafruit Industries and includes a Feather M0 processor.
 Compile and load using Arduino.
 See repo for dependencies.

 ### [Android App]()
-Companion Android app for viewing peer's locations on a map and configuring the DTOS.
+Companion Android app for viewing peer's locations on a map and configuring the TOSR.

 # Contributing
 Contributions are welcomed from developers, designers, engineers, and enthusiasts across the board.
 For more information on contributing, please see contributing.md, along with the respective sub-project repositories.